SECTION 1. Chapter 30A of the General Laws is hereby amended by inserting after section 10A the following section:-

 (b) any member of the general court whose district includes ratepayers of such company; and

-(c) any group of not fewer than 10 persons who are ratepayers of the company.
+(c) any group of not less than 10 persons who are ratepayers of the company.

 by striking out lines 1 through 24 and inserting in place thereof the following:-